The application deadline is December 15, 2018, 11:00pm CST.

 - For international students: TOEFL/IELTS test scores.
 For information about University English Proficiency requirements go here

-- The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5 IELTS score of 6 or higher in all sub-sections, and for the speak section at least a 7.
+- The School of Art + Design's English Proficiency Standards are higher than the general campus requirements: for Limited Status Admission we require a minimum total TOEFL score of 96 iBT, or a 6.5-7.0 IELTS score.

 - Test scores have to be dated after August 27, 2017.

 - Test scores have to be received by the admission deadline of December 15, 2018.